Which Is An Example Of An Appreciating Asset

 Investing in appreciating assets like real estate offers several advantages:

-- Passive Income: Real estate can generate steady income through rental payments.
-As an example, a landlord may earn monthly rent from tenants, providing a reliable cash flow.
+• Passive Income: Real estate can generate steady income through rental payments.
+To give you an idea, a landlord may earn monthly rent from tenants, providing a reliable cash flow.

 Tax Advantages (Continued)